kenjdavidson/advent-of-code/README.md

 - Day 2 - ** - Had to resort to iterative/slow solution for part two, will circle back to figure out a better way.
 - Day 3 - **
 - Day 4 - **
 - Day 5 - * - Can't even think about part 2 at this point :(
 - Day 6 - * - Part 2 not correct (too low), even with successful sample.
 Need to come back to this after and try to get it working.
 - Day 7 - **
 - Day 8 - **
+- Day 9 - * - Need to come back and implement one of the solutions for part 2.